 So if you’re angry with your spouse or feel like there is no trust present at the moment, it might be best to take some time out for yourselves before engaging in family affairs.

-In conclusion, we may say that though this mutual divorce is actually better than a contested divorce – it is a divorce after all.
+In conclusion, we may say that this mutual divorce is actually better than a contested divorce – but it is a divorce after all.

 Be prepared to face the life-changing good and bad things with open hands.